Youth Advisory Panel

 Ellie is a 17-year-old young naturalist based in Shropshire.
 At the moment she’s studying maths, geography and biology for her A-levels.
 She’s a keen birder, horticulturist and photographer and started a wildlife gardening club from scratch at her school over two years ago, where their work to fundraise over £2,000 has helped transform their school environment and lead her to be RHS Young School Gardener of the Year and an ambassador for the Cameron Bespolka Trust.
 Having been to BTO youth events previously she understands BTO’s importance and looks forward to enhancing the program to inspire future generations!

-Emma is a gap year student, continually growing her knowledge of and interest in various aspects of wildlife monitoring.
+Emma is a gap year student who is looking forward to starting a degree in Biology at the University of Oxford in October 2020.
 She is passionate about the environment and strives to use and develop her skills to create solutions to preserve our planet for the future.
-She looks forward to beginning a degree in Biology in October 2020.
-With her love for birds and enthusiasm for science, she is excited to join the Youth Advisory Panel to work in a field that fascinates her and create new ways to inspire the next generation.
+During school Emma was a student mentor for the Biology department, working closely with other students to support their learning both within and beyond the curriculum.
+She has recorded various ‘KYTOS’ podcasts on topics such as photosynthesis, CRISPR and bioluminescence.
+With her love for birds and enthusiasm for science, she is excited to be a part of the Youth Advisory Panel to work in a field that fascinates her and create new ways to inspire the next generation.

 Greg, 24, London